iiddoo/nodejs-course/README.md

     * Examples functions to be tested
 * test/utils.test.js
     * Tests examples including mocha, chai, async tests, describe and more
+* debugging.js
+    * Examples and debug tools with node.js inspect, chrome and VSCode

+## Usage

+You can explore each example separately by execute the desired file.
+For exapmle: Open console on current directory, and run: `node functions.js`

 ## Contributing